SnowDenix/FrportalDocs/marketing/marketing-approval-process-en.md

 ## Purpose

-This document establishes the standardized approval process for all marketing activities within the Aydınlı Grup franchise network.
+This document establishes the standardized approval process for all marketing activities within the Aydınlı Group franchise network.
 It ensures brand compliance, maintains quality standards, and provides clear guidelines for timely approval of marketing initiatives.

 ### Approval Process Objectives